ucg8j/awesome-dash/README.md

 - [Simple Stock Tickers](https://plot.ly/dash/gallery/stock-tickers/) - Queries data from Google Finance and displays the results as candlestick charts.
 [Source Code.](https://github.com/plotly/dash-stock-tickers-demo-app)
 - [Volatility Surface Explorer](https://plot.ly/dash/gallery/volatility-surface) - Fetches CBOE options chain data from Yahoo Finance with Pandas Datareader and calculates the implied volatility of each option visualised in a 3D mesh chart.
 [Source Code.](https://github.com/plotly/dash-volatility-surface)
 - [Drug Discovery](https://plot.ly/dash/gallery/drug-explorer/) - Displays a description of the drug as you hover over points in the graph.
 [Source Code.](https://github.com/plotly/dash-drug-discovery-demo/)
+- [Live Wind Streaming](https://plot.ly/dash/gallery/live-wind-data/) - Displays a description of the drug as you hover over points in the graph.
+[Source Code.](https://github.com/plotly/dash-wind-streaming)

 ## Contributors ##